Vishal4742/Data-Structure-Lab-Manual/README.md

 | 12        | Program to implement a graph and traverse it using Breadth First Search (BFS).                                |

 ---

-## Lab Guidelines

-1. **Attendance:** Regular attendance is mandatory to ensure a thorough understanding of the experiments.
-2. **Submission:**
-   - Experiment dates and submission dates must be adhered to strictly.
-   - Ensure that the work is signed off by the lab in-charge after completion.
-3. **Plagiarism:** All work submitted must be original and independently completed by the student.

 ---

 ## Objectives